MAP (Mapping of Address and Port)¶

 MAP is a complex topic and much of it is outside the scope of TNSR documentation.
 There are a number of additional resources that have information on MAP along with examples for other operating systems and example environments.

-We recommend the following links as starting points for MAP information.
+The following links are good starting points for MAP information.